6539 Main St.

-Many millennia ago the Gloucester area was part of the sea, teaming with marine life.
-There are displays featuring giant shark’s teeth, clams, scallops and even a prehistoric whale vertebrae.
+Many millennia ago the Gloucester area was part of the sea, teeming with marine life.
+There are displays featuring giant shark’s teeth, clams, scallops, and even prehistoric whale vertebrae.
 Such fossils are frequent finds throughout the county to the delight of school kids, scavengers and professional archaeologists alike.

 Fast forward a few more thousand years and one discovers a treasure trove of Native American Indian artifacts.
 Archaeological excavations have revealed a major settlement dating to the Late Woodland/Contact periods (ca. A.D.
 800-1609), the most intensive period of occupation here and representing the actual settlement of Werowocomoco, the capital of the Powhatan chiefdom over which Powhatan ruled.
 With a population of 15,000 or more persons, from the perspective of economic, social, political, and religious institutions, the Powhatan chiefdom was likely the most complex Native American society in eastern North America during the early 17th century.
 Werowocomoco was also the site where John Smith encountered Pocahontas.

 Gloucester County in colonial times became the wealthiest region in Virginia due to the cultivation of golden tobacco leaves.
 The southern point at the mouth of the York River saw the first wharf built for exports and imports to what was to become Gloucestertown.
 John Page became Virginia’s 1st Governor, and Rosewell, Virginia’s 1st plantation became the governor’s mansion.
 A wide variety of colonial items and exhibits are on display in the museum upstairs.